mm-zk/governance-cli/WORK.md

 [ ] - somehow, get the other contract bytecode hashes too (maybe separate repo for now??)

-[] - figure out all those unknown addresses.
+[x] - figure out all those unknown addresses.